How to Find an LLC Owner? (8 Easy Ways)

 Can LLC Owners Be Anonymous?

-In some states, an LLC owner can remain anonymous.
+An LLC owner can remain anonymous in some states.
 However, their name and address will be listed in public records in most states, alongside their registered agent.

 Try contacting the LLC's members or a registered agent to learn more.
-If none of these options work, you may be stuck contacting the owner through personal email or by calling them directly.
+If none of these options work, you may contact the owner by email or phone.